rlnrbio/twitter_data_viz/README.md

 but no online anakysis takes place.
 That would change requiring increased Server capacity.
 In the case of huge popularity of the site in the future this might be a bottleneck.

 To explore the usability of the visualization prototype, watch this screencast: https://youtu.be/NLvXzepmJMs

+The up and running prototype can be found here: https://nadja-mansurov.github.io/

 ## Data sources & References
 <a id="1">[1]</a>